morparia-p/AI-Games/README.md

 The game is played by two players on a board consisting of a grid of 8 x 8 squares.
 Initially, each player has sixteen pieces: 8 Parakeets, 2 Robins, 2 Nighthawks, 2 Blue jays, 1 Quetzal, and 1 Kingfisher.
-The two players alternate turns, with White going rst.
+The two players alternate turns, with White going first.
 On each turn, a player moves exactly one of his or her pieces, possibly capturing (removing) a piece of the opposite player in the process, according to the following rules:
   • A Parakeet may move one square forward, if no other piece is on that square.
 Or, a Parakeet may move one square forward diagonally (one square forward and one square left or right) if a piece of the